 Energy Efficiency Job Training, San Diego Schools

-The San Diego Unified School District piloted an internship program aimed at teaching students about sustainability—one of the fastest growing job markets in the United States—through real-world applications of energy efficiency technologies such as LED upgrades.
+The school district partnered with lumeo to pilot an internship focused on sustainability and clean technology.
 High school seniors learned how to audit lighting systems and perform energy/financial calculations.
 Students performed a lighting audit of their campus and presented the energy and financial impact of an LED upgrade to school and district administration.
 Of twenty college-bound students who participated in the program, ten now want to study energy or sustainability (not a single student was interested pre-internship).
 Of two career-bound students who participated in the program, both now want to be electricians (neither did pre-internship).
 Five particularly interested students are helping audit the San Diego Natural History Museum to develop more experience.